 There are many ways you can support the Talent Trust and contribute to the ongoing success of our future Nova Scotian artists!

 BASKET OF ART : A new draw is planned for 2019.
 (Buy some raffle tickets and win a basket full of art experiences from concerts, to good dinning, to dance shows, and theatre.
-Draw will be held at the Special Awards Ceremony at the Central Library, Halifax in December 2019.)
+Draw will be held at the Special Awards Ceremony at the Central Library, Halifax on December 11, 2019.)

 We will also need Raffle Ticket sellers.